HorizenOfficial/horizen-docs/docs/2-migration/05-data-loading.md

         overall_hash = keccak-256-hash(overall_hash, tuple.address, tuple.value)
     ```

-In the data loading process, it is:
+In the data loading process, it has been:
 - first calculated off-chain
 - fed into the smart contract
 - Inside the solidity code: